-3.2 Robot Reservations and Safety
+3.1 Robot Reservations and Safety

-Make sure that you have received full point on the Robot Usage Quiz.
-Anything found using hardware without a full score is subject to an immediate fail for this project.
+Make sure that you have received full points on the Robot Usage Quiz.
+Anyone found using hardware without a full score is subject to an immediate fail for this project.
 We take the safety of you and your partners very seriously and want to ensure that everyone knows how to properly operate the robots.